13. In Prison at the Prime of Youth

 Later, I was escorted to the County Public Security Bureau.
 When we got to the interrogation room, the leader of those evil cops and his entourage surrounded me and questioned me repeatedly, pacing back and forth in front of me and trying to force me to sell out my church’s leaders and my brothers and sisters.
 When they saw that I still wasn’t going to give them the answers they wanted to hear, the three of them took turns slapping me in the face over and over.
 I don’t know how many times I was hit; all I could hear was smack, smack, as they hit my face, a sound that seemed to ring out with particular volume against that quiet night.
 Their hands now sore, the evil cops began to hit me with books.
 There was a salty taste in my mouth and blood was dripping on my clothes.
 They beat me until in the end I couldn’t even feel the pain anymore; my face just felt swollen and numb.
 Finally, seeing that they weren’t going to get any valuable information out of my mouth, the vicious cops took out a phone book and, pleased with themselves, said, “We found this in your bag.
 Even if you won’t tell us anything, we still have another trick up our sleeve!”
 Suddenly, I felt extremely anxious: If any of my brothers or sisters answered the phone, it could lead to their being arrested.
 It could also link them to the church, and the consequences could be disastrous.
 Just then, I recalled a passage of God’s words: “Almighty God dominates all things and events!
 So long as our hearts look up to Him at all times and we enter into the spirit and associate with Him, then He will show us all the things we seek and His will is sure to be revealed to us; our hearts will then be in joy and peace, steady with perfect clarity” (“The Seventh Utterance” in The Word Appears in the Flesh).
 God’s words showed me the way of practice, and the path I should take.
 At any given time, God had always been the only One I could rely on as well as my sole salvation.
 I therefore repeatedly prayed to God, imploring Him to protect these brothers and sisters.
 As a result, when they dialed through those phone numbers one by one, some of the calls rang out without anyone answering while others could not get through at all.
 In the end, spitting curses in frustration, the evil cops tossed the phone book on the table and stopped trying.
 This was truly an example of God’s almightiness and sovereignty and of His wondrous actions; I could not help but express my thanks and praise to God.

 Nevertheless, they had not given up, and continued to interrogate me about the church’s affairs.
 I did not answer.
 Flustered and exasperated, they came up with an even more despicable move to try to make me suffer: One of the evil cops forced me to squat, and I had to hold my arms out even with my shoulders and was not allowed to move at all.
 Before long, my legs began to tremble and I couldn’t hold my arms out straight anymore, and my body involuntarily began to stand back up.
 The policeman took an iron bar and glared at me like a tiger watching his prey.
 No sooner had I stood up than he brutally beat me on the legs, causing so much pain that I nearly fell back to my knees.
 Over the next half hour, whenever my legs or arms moved even the slightest bit, he would immediately beat me with the bar.
 I don’t know how many times he hit me.
 Due to having squatted for such a long period of time, both of my legs grew extremely swollen and felt unbearably painful as though they were fractured.
 As time went by, my legs were shaking even harder and my teeth were chattering continuously.
 Just then it felt like my strength was going to give out and that I might faint.
 However, the evil cops just mocked and ridiculed me from the side, constantly sneering and laughing nastily at me, like people cruelly trying to get a monkey to do tricks.
 The more I looked at their ugly, despicable faces, the more hatred I felt for these evil cops.
 I suddenly stood and said to them in a loud voice, “I will not squat anymore.
 Go ahead and sentence me to death!
 Today I have nothing to lose!
 I am not even afraid to die, so how could I be scared of you?
 Such big men you are, yet all you seem to know how to do is bully a little girl like me!”
 To my surprise, after I said this, the group of evil cops shouted a few more curse words and then stopped interrogating me.
 At that point I felt very excited, and I understood that this was God maneuvering all things to perfect me: Once I had extricated fear from my heart, my environment changed accordingly.
-Deep in my heart I truly realized the significance of God’s words: “Just as it is said, ‘The king’s heart is in the hand of the LORD, as the rivers of water: he turns it wherever he will’; then how much more so with those nobodies?”
+Deep in my heart I truly realized the significance of God’s words: “Just as it is said, ‘The king’s heart is in the hand of Jehovah, as the rivers of water: he turns it wherever he will’; then how much more so with those nobodies?”
 I understood that today, God had allowed Satan’s persecution to befall me, not to intentionally cause me to suffer; but rather, to use it to allow me to realize the power of God’s words, lead me to break away from the control of Satan’s dark influence, and moreover, to let me learn to rely on God and look up to God while I am in danger.

 This pack of evil cops had tormented me most of the night; by the time they stopped, it was daylight.
 They had me sign my name and said they were going to detain me.
 After that, an elderly policeman, feigning kindness, said to me, “Miss, look; you are so young—in the flower of your youth—so it is best if you hurry up and clearly explain what you know.
 I guarantee that I will make them release you.
 If you have any trouble, do not hesitate to tell me.
 Look; your face has swollen up like a loaf of bread.
 Haven’t you suffered enough?”
 Just then, I remembered God’s words: “Why employ various tricks to deceive God’s folk?” (“Work and Entry (8)” in The Word Appears in the Flesh).
 I also recalled something my brothers and sisters had said during meetings: In order to get what they wanted, evil cops would use both carrot and stick and resort to all manner of tricks to deceive you.
 Thinking of this, I replied to the elderly policeman, “Don’t act like you are a good person; you’re all part of the same group.
 What do you want me to confess?
 What you’re doing is called extorting a confession.
 This is illegal punishment!”
 Hearing this, he put on an innocent expression and argued, “But I haven’t hit you once.
 They are the ones who hit you.”
 I was grateful for God’s guidance and protection, which allowed me to once again prevail over Satan’s temptation.